 National recognition, on a voluntary basis, of long-term observing stations -operated by the National Meteorological and Hydrological Services (NMHS) or any other environmental network or station operator attached to or outside NMHSs – with a history of at least 75 years and less than 100 years.

 Note: It is encouraged that observing stations, which have accomplished 100 years of operation be submitted for WMO recognition of Centennial Observing Stations.
 75+ years stations may therefore be reported by Members for inclusion in the list of candidate stations at Centennial Observing Stations | World Meteorological Organization (wmo.int).
-[China]

 Criteria for national recognition of 75+ years long-term observing stations: